 Ben Gurion airport passengers have the option of taking a bus into Tel Aviv’s downtown.
 To get to the city, you must change buses twice.
 You also have the option of taking the train to reach the city from the airport.

 By taxi, it takes just 14 minutes to get from Tel Aviv’s city center to TLV Airport.
-Remember to only use authorized taxis to prevent fraud.
+Remember to only use authorized taxis, in order to prevent fraud.
 To be dropped off at the correct terminal, passengers should make an advance inquiry about the terminal from which they will be departing.

 The most comfortable and safe option is AtoB transfer though.
-All tolls, parking fees, gratuitous wait times, and meet and greet services are all included in the AtoB taxi prices.
-You won’t have to stress about missing any last-minute public transportation or making it to the airport on time when you use our transfer service.
+All tolls, parking fees, gratuitous wait times, and a meet and greet service are all included in the AtoB taxi prices.
+You won’t have to stress about missing any last-minute public transportation or worry about making it to the airport on time when you use our transfer service.